woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/geography.rst

     As the object is now a geometry, the coordinates will be interpreted as Cartesian coordinates, not spherical ones.

-When Not To Use Geography
+When not to use geography
 -------------------------

 Although geographic coordinates (latitude/longitude) are universally accepted, it may not always be appropriate to use them for a number of reasons, including: